-Submission is something that both genders have to do in different ways and circumstances.
+Both men and women must learn submission within God’s order.
 Men should be submitted to the Word of God (its general principles and teachings) as well as connected to other mature men of God to whom they must give account.
 This may be a pastor, group of peers, elders or other form of Biblical government.
 We are all ultimately accountable to God, but God uses men to express his rule on earth.
 Honoring authority honors God.

 In the church, God has appointed the five fold ministry to govern, equip and strengthen his people.
 In some cases a prophet is raised up who confronts the establishment.
 This is not rebellion, but rather God setting his house in order through his prophet.
 (This happens historically when the church or Israel has reached such a state of corruption that the government is an abomination to God due to wickedness.)

 In general also men should submit to the laws of the land unless these laws directly violate God’s laws.
-God is greater than Caesar.
 We must render unto Caesar what is his while not giving him what is God’s.
 A man ought to obey his employer in like fashion.

 Regarding gender roles, God has assigned men to lead the church and their own households.
 Paul’s exhortation to submit to one another in Ephesians is not an abolition of gender roles or a proof text of egalitarianism.
-We read this as a general attitude of yieldedness to our brethren in Christ. (i.e. a humble attitude) Throughout Scripture and in virtually every New Testament epistle the clear distinction of male government is given.
-The Old and New Testament consistently bear witness to this.
+We read this as a general attitude of yieldedness to our brethren in Christ. (i.e. a humble attitude) Throughout both the Old and New Testaments including the epistles, the clear distinction of male government is given.
 This is God’s righteous order.
 (Even secular evidence bears witness to the importance and influence of the man over his family and in the home.
 This is precisely why the devil has tried to destroy godly male leadership.)

 We now live in a day and age of mass confusion and deception about gender roles, gender identity and sexuality.
 The desire to reverse men and women’s roles or to undo one’s natural sex and all other such perversions are sinful and demonic in nature.
 This is the operation of the Jezebel spirit.

-Women are not supposed to be apostles, teaching, or leading men.
-The Bible teaches the participation but not authority of women in the work of ministry.
-There are many places in Scripture where women were used by God to accomplish wonderful things.
+Women are not to be apostles, teaching, or leading men.
+The Bible testifies to the participation but not the authority of women in the work of ministry.
+There are many places in Scripture where women were used by God to accomplish wonderful things, which we celebrate.
 But this isn’t to be confused with putting a woman in a position of authority over a man.
 In the home, women should be submitted to their husbands as unto the Lord (unless the husband entices the wife to commit sin.)
-A woman’s submission does not mean she has no value or is oppressed.
+A woman’s submission does not mean she is oppressed.
 On the contrary, God values her submission.

-Those who are angry about God’s order are ignorant of Scripture and believe a false assumption that all things are supposed to be equal.
+Those who are offended by God’s order are ignorant of Scripture.
 The kingdom of God has hierarchy and does not declare that all government, giftings or callings are equal.
 (We will be judged equally based on what we were given.)
-The whole sexism argument is an attempt to usurp male authority.
-The natural order is that man is stronger physically and meant to protect, guide, and provide for the woman and his family.
-Even the animal kingdom understands this.

-We do not believe one’s ultimate value or worth is defined by wealth, power or status.
-Renouncing that lie sets us free from coveting authority or possessions.
+We do not believe one’s worth is defined by wealth, power or status.
+Renouncing that lie sets us free from covetousness.